Skip to main content

 Here are some reasons why you would want to hire a child support attorney:

-• If you have a complicated case, a lawyer may be necessary: If your ex, for instance, does not agree with the amount of child support, custody arrangement, or the terms of a divorce, then a lawyer would be best suited to convince the judge to rule your way.
+• If you have a complicated case, a lawyer may be necessary: If your ex, for instance, does not agree with the amount of child support, the custody arrangement, or the terms of a divorce, then a lawyer would be best suited to convince the judge to rule your way.

-• A lawyer will help with calculating the amount of child support: A lawyer knows exactly what information the judge uses to calculate child support.
-Having a lawyer on your side will help you provide accurate information so you can ensure the child support order is the right amount needed to properly care for your child.
+• A lawyer will help you gather the right documentation: Having a lawyer on your side will help you provide accurate information.
+You can ensure the child support order is the right amount needed to care for your child properly.

 • A lawyer may also help with your child custody case: Issues of child custody, in many cases, come hand-in-hand with child support cases.
 As your custody arrangements will directly affect your relationship with your children, it may be the best option to hire a lawyer.